Milnor fibre boundary of a non-isolated surface singularity: Relations with the homology of the Milnor fiber

-(b) If the boundary $\partial F$ of the Milnor fiber is $S^3$ then $f$ is smooth. \end{proposition} \begin{proof} (a) follows from A'Campo's theorem \cite{AC2}.
-Part (b) follows from (a) and a theorem of Eliashberg, which says that the {\it only} Stein filling of $S^3$ is the ball \cite{El}. \end{proof} The result can be compared with the famous conjecture of L\^e and Oka, which claims that if the {\it link} of $f$ is homeomorphic to $S^3$, then $V_f$ is an equisingular family of irreducible plane curves.
+(b) If the boundary $\partial F$ of the Milnor fiber is $S^3$ then $f$ is smooth. \end{proposition} \begin{proof} (a) follows from A'Campo's theorem \cite{AC2}, which says that for $f$ non--smooth the Lefschetz number of the monodromy is zero.
+Part (b) follows from (a) and a theorem of Eliashberg, which says that the {\it only} Stein filling of $S^3$ is the ball \cite{El}. \ix{A'Campo} \end{proof} \ix{sphere!$\partial F$} \ix{Eliashberg} This result can be compared with the celebrated theorem of Mumford which states that if the link of a normal surface singularity is $S^3$ then the germ is smooth, and also with the famous conjecture of L\^e D\~ung Tr\'ang and M. Oka, which predicts that if the {\it link} of the hypersurface germ $f$ with 1--dimensional singular locus is homeomorphic to $S^3$, then $V_f$ is an equisingular family of irreducible plane curves.\ix{equisingularity} \ix{L\^e} \ix{Oka} \ix{Mond}

-\section{Open Problems.}
+\section{\ Open problems}